 Portfolio Information for Faculty

-Taskstream has been selected as the vendor for Ithaca College's electronic learning portfolio and assessment management system.
+Taskstream is the vendor for Ithaca College's electronic learning portfolio and assessment management system.
 Taskstream allows students to create portfolios and submit work for evaluation and allows faculty to evaluate student work for purposes of academic program assessment.
 Taskstream accounts were made available to Ithaca College faculty in August 2013 and hand-on overview training has been offered by ITS since mid-August 2013.

 Is Taskstream like Sakai?

 No, Taskstream is not a course management system.
 Taskstream is used for program assessment.
 Class work, discussions, forums, quizzing will continue to take place as it always has.
 Students will be directed to place representative work into Taskstream at key points during the semester or during their time at Ithaca College.

 Is everyone using Taskstream the same way?

 No – depending on assessment goals, programs can be set up different ways in Taskstream.
 Each program area using Taskstream will make specific choices based on their own assessment outcomes and needs.